codelex-io/pro-docker/lesson_01/exercise_02_docker-main-cli-commands/readme.md

 ### Docker history

-See history of a Docker image
+See history of a Docker image.
+It shows the instructions that Docker image executes.

     docker history mysql:8